U.S. Relations With Pakistan

 U.S. Civilian Assistance to Pakistan

-U.S. civilian assistance to Pakistan is focused on five priority areas: energy; economic growth, including agriculture; community stabilization of underdeveloped areas vulnerable to violent extremism; education; and health.
+The primary focus of the U.S. civilian-assistance program is to develop a stable, secure and tolerant Pakistan with a vibrant economy.
+Working with Departments across the U.S. government, as well as donors and international development partners, the focus of civilian assistance to Pakistan is on five priority areas: energy; economic growth, including agriculture; community stabilization of underdeveloped areas vulnerable to violent extremism; education; and health.
 These priorities were determined in consultation with the government of Pakistan.
-The U.S. implements programs with Pakistani partners when appropriate, including the government of Pakistan, civil society, and private sector actors, to increase local capacity and promote sustainability of efforts.
-To date, U.S. contributions have benefitted over 28 million Pakistanis through adding over 2,400 megawatts to Pakistan’s electricity grid with infrastructure upgrades, rehabilitation, and policy consultation; led to the launch of the Pakistan Private Investment Initiative (PPII), which will provide seed funding to small- and medium-sized enterprises in Pakistan; built or reconstructed nearly 1,000 schools; and funded nearly 1,100 kilometers of roads in the Federally Administered Tribal Areas (FATA) and Khyber Pakhtunkhwa.
+The U.S. implements programs with Pakistani partners when appropriate, civil society, and private sector actors, to increase local capacity and promote sustainability of efforts.
+To date, U.S. contributions have benefitted over 38 million Pakistanis through adding over 3,200 megawatts to Pakistan’s electricity grid with infrastructure upgrades, rehabilitation, and policy consultation; led to the launch of the Pakistan Private Investment Initiative (PPII), which will provide seed funding to small- and medium-sized enterprises in Pakistan; built or reconstructed over 1,400 schools; and funded nearly 2,000 kilometers of roads in the Federally Administered Tribal Areas (FATA) and Khyber Pakhtunkhwa.